sindelio/binance-bot/README.md

 Here are some points that deserve attention:

 - More consideration with the profit and stop-loss price calculations (multipliers and higher limit increase ratio)
-- Try to use only one binance node library
-- Recover from internet connection failure

 # Dependencies